mlocode/ipad2_ipad3_icloud_bypass/README.md

 If you get an Error Message like "avrdude: stk500_getsync() attempt 1 of 10: not in sync: resp=0x00" while uploading check the Solder Pads on the USB Host Shield like mentioned above

 # Conclusion
-I got one iPad3 16GB Cellular and one iPad2 32GB Cellurar with iCloud Activation Lock
+I got one iPad3 16GB Cellular and one iPad2 64GB Cellurar both with iCloud Activation Lock.

 I tested Method #1 with the iPad3 Cellular and it worked for me.
-The disadvantage of Method #1 is that the Cellular Module isnt available anymore.
+The disadvantage of Method #1 is that the Cellular Module and GPS arent available anymore.
 So it doesnt accept SIM-Cards anymore.
 In my case this doesnt matter...

 On iPad 2 Cellular is tested Method #2 and it also worked after some troubleshooting.
 On Method #2 the Cellular Module is still working.
-Also there is no need to disassemble the iPad and if your USBHost-Shield is produced prperly also no soldering work.
+Also there is no need to disassemble the iPad and if your USBHost-Shield is produced properly also no soldering work.

+If your iPad is Cellular and you dont need SIM-Card and GPS i'd recommend to use Method #1.

+If you have an iPad WiFi Model only Method #2 works for you.
+Method #2 need a workaround to sync via iTunes, this workaround is comming soon.